 Oftentimes, they exercise this behavior to help the other person become confident in their abilities.
 They may paint scenarios, plant ideas, or stories in order to help this person become aware of their own abilities.
 The ENFJ person sees great potential in every person.
 This caters to their role as great motivators who believe in the unique potential of every person.

 An individual belonging to the ENFJ personality type is a peacekeeper.
 They like to maintain harmony in a situation.
 Therefore, when there is a likelihood of conflict arising in a situation, the ENFJ may manipulate their environment.
 When people are involved in a rift and losing their calm, the ENFJ will try to convince people that a fight is not worth it or “It’s only a misunderstanding!”.
 Their intentions are replete with their tendency to maintain peace and harmony.
-They do not want minor fights to blow out of proportion where everyone is upset.
+They do not want minor fights to expand out of proportion where everyone is upset.
 They feel guilty when they are unable to resolve conflict in a situation.
 This guilt is exacerbated when the people they love are fighting and in a miserable state.
 However, to others, this may appear as if the ENFJ person is unnecessarily changing the course of the situation.

 When the ENFJ Person is Manipulated